jahirfiquitiva/Kuper/README.md

 - Firebase notifications ready.
 - Cloud based (only) wallpapers.
 - App can work offline.
-- Deep search (users can search wallpapers by name, author and/or collection at the same time).
 - Wallpapers can be applied and downloaded.
 - Wallpapers include a full-screen viewer with zooming capabilities and detailed info viewer.
 - [Muzei Live Wallpaper](http://muzei.co/) support.